-Christian Stickling, Information Technology in Appliance, Miele, at the OPC UA Foundation Press Conference in 2018 (SPS Nuremberg).
+Christian Stickling, Information Technology in Appliance, Miele

 Miele is the world's leading supplier of premium domestic appliances, as well as appliances for commercial use.
 Miele also produces cleaning, disinfection, and sterilization equipment for medical facilities and laboratories.
 Founded in 1899, employing over 21,000 people worldwide, and represented in almost 100 countries, Miele garners annual sales of EUR 4.5 billion.